Attack patterns

 In computer science, attack patterns are a group of rigorous methods for finding bugs or errors in code related to computer security.

 Attack patterns are often used for testing purposes and are very important for ensuring that potential vulnerabilities are prevented.
 The attack patterns themselves can be used to highlight areas which need to be considered for security hardening in a software application.
 They also provide, either physically or in reference, the common solution pattern for preventing the attack.
 Such a practice can be termed defensive coding patterns.

 Attack patterns define a series of repeatable steps that can be applied to simulate an attack against the security of a system.

 Categories

+There are several ways to categorize attack patterns.

+General categories

+Architectural attack patterns are used to attack flaws in the architectural design of the system.
+These are things like weaknesses in protocols, authentication strategies, and system modularization.
+These are more logic-based attacks than actual bit-manipulation attacks.
+Time-of-check vs time-of-use can be classified as architectural flaws.

+Parsing and validation.
+SQL injection attacks and cross-site scripting fall into this category.

+Memory safety.
+In memory-unsafe programming languages, lower-level issues such as buffer overflows and race conditions can be exploited to take partial or complete control of the software.

+Spoofing and friends.
+Often targeting web domain names with attacks such as phishing, spoofing, and typosquatting.

+GUI attacks.
+These attack graphical user interface (GUI) primitives: clickjacking, mousetrapping, HTML iframe overlay tricks.